sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 ### Running `manysketch`

 The `manysketch` command sketches one or more FASTA/FASTQ files into a zipped sourmash signature collection (`zip`). `manysketch` uses one thread per input file, so it can (very) efficiently sketch many files at once; and, because sequence file parsing is entirely implemented in Rust, it is much, _much_ faster than `sourmash sketch` for large FASTQ files.
+However, it does not currently support translation, i.e. protein signature generation from DNA FASTA.

-To run `manysketch`, you need to build a text file list of FASTA/FASTQ files, with one on each line (`manysketch.csv`, below).
-A simple way to do this for a directory is this command snippet:
+To run `manysketch`, you need to build a text file list of FASTA/FASTQ files (see `manysketch.csv` example, below).

+The following formats are accepted:
+- 3 columns: `name,genome_filename,protein_filename`. `genome_filename` entries considered DNA FASTA, `protein_filename` entries are considered protein FASTA.
+- 3 columns: `name,read1,read2`.
+All entries considered DNA FASTA, and both `read1` and `read2` files are used as input for a single sketch with name `name`.

+A simple way to build a manysketch input file for a directory is this command snippet:
 ```
 echo name,genome_filename,protein_filename > manysketch.csv
 for i in *.fa.gz